 The Sun Natures Great Provider

-There is nothing quite like natural daylight and maximising it in a large space is paramount to the creation of a wonderful ambiance throughout the daytime and into early evening.
+There is nothing quite like natural daylight and maximising it in a large space is paramount to the creation of a wonderful ambience throughout the daytime and into early evening, especially if you live in an apartment in a warm weather city like Houston, Texas or others.
 Tips for achieving this include leaving windows lightly dressed, heavy curtains, for example, not only block out light but intrude into the space around the window as well – so keep it light.
 One option to consider is roller blinds, these help you retain privacy when you require it, but are very non-intrusive when open and in doing so provide the best of both worlds.

 In some spaces, offices and kitchens, for example, suspended ceilings can work well.
 One of the reasons for this it that they allow you to sink the light fittings into them, thus, retaining an uninterrupted flow of height around the room.
 Plus, depending on the type of light fitting you choose, you can create a really soft mood for the room or something brighter for working spaces.